-Development must avoid having an adverse effect on the integrity of European and internationally important wildlife sites and protected species.
 The contribution of Hurn Forest as an important component in the local ecological network and in the protection and recovery of priority species should be respected, with priority given to ecological conservation management objectives.

-Any development (other than householder applications, changes of use, or development that due to its limited scale and location would have a de minimus impact on existing habitats) will be expected to include a biodiversity gain plan which demonstrates how a minimum 10% net biodiversity gain will be achieved, including measures taken to avoid harm to, and where practical strengthen, the network of ecological sites in the parish, through the provision of wildlife corridors and habitat enhancement.
+Any development that is expected to include a biodiversity gain through on-site or off-site measures should where practical seek to strengthen the network of ecological sites identified on Map 6 of the Neighbourhood Plan, through the provision of wildlife corridors and habitat enhancement.

+Map 6.
+Hurn's Network of Ecological Sites